mr150/mlut/README.md

 #### Distributive ####

-You can get assembled Mlut code and include it to your project.
+You can get assembled mlut code and include it to your project.
 There are some ways to get a distributive.

 - just plug in with CDN
 - if used `npm`, files are in `node_modules/mlut/dist/`